 I haven’t done anything drastic to lose weight; just made simple, sustainable changes to how I live.
 I move a little more, eat better and have enough treats to steer off the PMT emotional eating.

 I didn’t put on a lot of weight throughout my five pregnancies.
-My weight gain was because of the medication I was on when I suffered with depression.
-However, my body did change.
+My weight gain was largely because of the medication I was on when I suffered with depression.
+However, my body did change throughout my pregnancies.
 And I didn’t like the changes.

 Body image is an issue that is discussed in the media, a lot.
 On one end of the spectrum, there’s magazine articles showing how celebrities got their amazing bodies back right after birth.
 On the other hand, there’s websites dedicated to featuring real body parts of mothers, stretch marks and all.
 What mother’s feel about their body IS real, but I’m not sure these extremes really help.